jakewies/hugo-theme-codex/README.md

 - An about page and a blog.
 No more.
 No less.
 - Blog posts can be tagged
-- Tag pages can

-Right now the way to customize the theme is not very user-friendly.
-That is the first thing to work on.
+- You can view all blog posts that a specific tag by going to /tags/:tag-name

 ## Archetypes